kefik/Sokoban4J/README.md

 11) Introductory tips for creating Sokoban artificial player in this [report](http://pavel.klavik.cz/projekty/solver/solver.pdf) (courtesy of Pavel Klavík).

-12) Load of .sok level packages from [sokobano.de](http://sokobano.de/) fully supported; all packages from http://sokobano.de/en/levels.php were downloaded into Sokoban4J/levels/sokobano.de (Thank you for such wonderful collection!)
+12) Load of .sok level packages from [sokobano.de](http://sokobano.de/) fully supported; many packages from http://sokobano.de/en/levels.php were downloaded into Sokoban4J/levels/sokobano.de (Thank you for such wonderful collection!)

 13) Large levels automatically scales down to fit the screen in order to be playable by humans.